pm7y/GuardAgainst/README.md

 # GuardAgainst
-A single class, containing static methods, to make your code more readable and simplify argument validity checking.
+A single class, containing static methods, to make your code more readable and to simplify argument validity checking.

 ---